supervisely-ecosystem/mvd-docs/README.md

 ![Add New Tag](/assets/annotating1.png)

 Add the following tags:
-- **Self-Grooming** - this tag will be used to annotate the segments of video where the mouse is grooming itself.
+- **Self-Grooming** - this tag will be used to annotate the segments in a video where the mouse is grooming itself.
-- **Head/Body TWITCH** - this tag will be used to annotate the segments of video where the mouse is twitching its head or body.
+- **Head/Body TWITCH** - this tag will be used to annotate the segments in a video where the mouse is twitching its head or body.

 Make sure that the **Scope** of the tags is set to **Frame-based** or **Global and Frame-based** to allow annotating segments of frames in the video.
-We also recommend to use the **Number** type of the tag value, so you'll be able to specify the number of repeated actions in the segment.
+You can use the **Number** type of the tag value, if you need to specify, for instance, the number of repeated actions in that segment.

 ![Tag Properties](/assets/annotating2.png)